ZolutionSoftware/Rezolver/README.md

 # Contributing

 Feel free to fork this repo, build from the source, and submit pull requests for new functionality or bugfixes!

-The solution is now an msbuild-based VS2017 solution.